appstetix/seamless-framework-java/README.md

 - Extending the **SeamlessHandler** gives you basic functionality to communicate with the framework
 - Annotating your class with **@APIHandler** allows the framework to register your class as an destination for incoming events
 - Annotating your method with **@Endpoint** allows this method to be exposed as a REST resource
-- Using the **successful()** method is a quick and easy way to tell the framework that you have executed the code successfully
+- Returning a result in the method is a quick and easy way to tell the framework that you have a response payload

 **Step 4 - Create an API class:**